rscherrer/propositions/README.md

 * Making a model is easy, making a model that teaches you something you did not already know is a whole different beast.
 * Showing that a model with some properties produces a certain pattern is not the same as showing that the properties cause the pattern.
 * Some things are just not worth modeling.
 G. S. van Doorn
+* Making a model is not about testing facts, it is about testing our own intuition